MigNasGar/RNASeq/readme.md

 * `up_or_down_genes` this code does a simple logical test using a .tabular file from DESeq2 as input.
 The parameters used were fdr and log2fc

 * `sE_GO` this code uses the simplifyEnrichment library to perform a Gene Ontology Term Enrichment

+* `volcano_plot` this code generates a .pdf with the volcano plot for the up, down or not significant.
+It is also possible to add the label for the most differentially expressed genes (by default it adds to the top 10)